 Please take the time to look around the website to learn about what you can do to improve the way we grow, distribute, consume and dispose of food.

 For further information, or if you have any questions, please contact Council’s Waste Management Officer or Sustainability Officer on 8372 8888 or firstname.lastname@example.org.

 Soft Plastics Recycling

-Only rigid plastic containers, or those that hold their shape can be recycled in the yellow recycling bin.
-Soft plastics which include reusable shopping bags, produce bags, bread bags, frozen food bags, biscuit and lolly packaging, newspaper wraps and old 'green' bags cannot be recycled through the Council's kerbside recycling service.
-Instead of putting them into your general waste bin, you can still recycle them through the REDcycle Program at Coles supermarkets.
-The soft plastics recycling scheme means soft plastics can be diverted from landfill, recycled, and turned into outdoor furniture for Australian schools as part of the Coles Helping Australia Grow program.
-Many other supermarkets recycle soft plastics too, so check with your local store.
+Only rigid plastic containers, or those that hold their shape can be recycled in the yellow recycling bin and no plastics are accepted in the green organics bin.
+Soft plastics, including reusable shopping bags, produce bags, bread bags, frozen food bags, biscuit and lolly packaging, newspaper wraps and old 'green' bags, cannot be recycled through the Council's kerbside recycling service.
+Instead of putting them in your kerbside bins, you can recycle them through the REDcycle Program at Coles supermarkets.
+The soft plastics recycling scheme means soft plastics can be diverted from landfill, recycled and turned into outdoor furniture for Australian schools as part of Coles Helping Australia Grow program.
+Many other supermarkets also recycle soft plastics too, so check with your local store.

 Waste Minimisation and Resource Recovery

 You can reduce the amount of waste you generate by doing the following:

 Avoid waste in the first place